winoteam/react-router-navigation/.github/ISSUE_TEMPLATE.md

 **Do you want to request a _feature_ or report a _bug_?**
+...

 **What is the current behavior?**

-**If the current behavior is a bug, please provide necessary steps for reproduction of this issue, or better the reduced test case (without any external dependencies, if possible)..**
+_If the current behavior is a bug, please provide necessary steps for reproduction of this issue, or better the reduced test case (without any external dependencies, if possible)._

-1.
+1. ...

-2.
+2. ...

 **What is the expected behavior?**
+...

 **Environment (include versions).
 Did this work in previous versions?**